 Types of pancreatic cancer

-PDAC can grow anywhere in the pancreas, although it is most often found in the head of the pancreas.
-Read about the symptoms of PDAC.
+PDAC can grow anywhere in the pancreas, though it is most often found in the head of the pancreas.
+Symptoms can include tummy (abdominal) and back pain, weight loss and changes to bowel habits.
+Read more about the symptoms of PDAC.

 Rare exocrine cancers

 One in a hundred pancreatic cancers (1%) are rare exocrine cancers.